gabrielarpino/neural_network_tutorials/tutorials/optimized_neural_network_example.md

-# Neural Network in less than 25 lines of code
+# Optimized, Generalized, and Commented Neural Network

 We will generalize our notion of a neural network.
 In our previous tutorial, "Simple Neural Network For Binary Classification Example", we looked at a simple method of developing a neural network for binary classification and training it using backpropagation.